chilicoder/study-wpm-workbook/README.md

 * A Critical Problem without a Known Solution
 * A Previously Untapped Business Opportunity

-> In my career I several times experienced with the situation when people think about problems without known solution in terms of TPM.
+> I several times experienced with the situation when people think about problems without known solution in terms of TPM.
 Especially, this can be dramatically when this people are managers.
 One of the reason, why they try to put the project in TPM frames - uncertaincy.
 For them it decreases when they produce some plan.
 When it has some dates it looks like *real*.
 The confusion is that estimates doesn't make the solution real and level of uncertancy less.
 Only research, experiment, evaluation, rethinking and new research and experiments.
 But actually this is the point of Agile project Management.

 APM projects are change-driven.
 APM are “lean” in terms of planning resources.
 They utilize just-in-time planning models.
 The solution will be discovered only if the client and the development team meaningfully collaborate in an open and honest environment.

+> I totally agree with this point.

 APM approaches do not scale well.
 To manage a 30+ project team, partition it into smaller teams, with each of these teams being responsible for part of the scope

 APM approaches all have one thing in common — you cannot build a complete WBS without guessing.
 The choice